 Medicaid will cover different types of doula services, including community-based doulas, prenatal doulas, labor and birth doulas, and postpartum doulas.
-Doula services must be recommended by a licensed healthcare provider.
+As required by federal regulations at CFR 440.130(c), doula services must be recommended by a licensed healthcare provider.
+A recommendation for doula services may come from any licensed healthcare provider.
+Examples of healthcare providers qualified to recommend doula services are those licensed in Michigan as a licensed practical nurse, registered nurse, social worker, midwife, nurse practitioner, physician assistant, certified nurse midwife or physician.
+One example of how a recommendation could be obtained is when a doula collaborates with a licensed healthcare provider who will recommend their services.

 Dependent on person-centered needs, doula support during the perinatal period may include, but is not limited to:

-- Prenatal services, which include: - o Promoting health literacy and knowledge, - Assisting with the development of a birth plan, - Supporting personal and cultural preferences around childbirth,

-- Providing emotional support and encouraging self-advocacy, - o Reinforcing practices known to promote positive outcomes such as breastfeeding, - o Identifying and addressing social determinants of health, and - Coordinating referrals to community-based support services (e.g., Women, Infants and Children [WIC] program, behavioral health services, transportation). - Labor and delivery services, which include: - o Providing continual physical comfort measures, information, and emotional support, - Advocating for beneficiary needs, and - o Being an active member of the birth team. - Postpartum services, which include: - Educating regarding newborn care, nutrition, and safety, - Supporting breastfeeding, - Providing emotional support and encouraging self-care measures, - Supporting beneficiary in attending recommended medical appointments, - Identifying and addressing social determinants of health, and - o Coordinating referrals to community-based support services (e.g., WIC, behavioral health services, transportation).
+- Prenatal services, which include: - Promoting health literacy and knowledge; - Assisting with the development of a birth plan; - o Supporting personal and cultural preferences around childbirth; - Providing emotional support and encouraging self-advocacy; - Reinforcing practices known to promote positive outcomes such as breastfeeding; - o Identifying and addressing social determinants of health; and - Coordinating referrals to community-based support services (e.g., Women, Infants and Children [WIC] program, behavioral health services, transportation, home visiting services). - Labor and delivery services, which include: - o Providing continual physical comfort measures, information, and emotional support; - Advocating for beneficiary needs; and - Being an active member of the birth team. - Postpartum services, which include: - Educating regarding newborn care, nutrition, and safety; - Supporting breastfeeding; - Providing emotional support and encouraging self-care measures; - o Supporting beneficiary in attending recommended medical appointments; - o Identifying and addressing social determinants of health; - Coordinating referrals to community-based support services (e.g., WIC, behavioral health services, transportation, home visiting services); and - Grief support services.

 It is the expectation that doula services be provided face-to-face with the beneficiary.
-Prenatal and postpartum services may be delivered via telehealth when a barrier exists to providing inperson services.
-Documentation must support the reason for the telehealth service.
+Prenatal and postpartum services may be delivered via telehealth.
+Doula providers will be expected to adhere to current MDHHS telemedicine policy.

 Doula services may include a maximum of six total visits during the prenatal and postpartum periods and one visit for attendance at labor and delivery.
 All prenatal and postpartum visits must be at least a minimum of 20 minutes in duration with a beneficiary to be considered eligible for reimbursement.
+Additional visits, beyond the limits in policy, may be requested through the prior authorization (PA) process.
+PA requirements for MHP enrollees may differ from those required for Fee-for-Service (FFS) beneficiaries.
+Providers should contact the individual MHPs regarding their authorization requirements.